mpboddie/TipsyBrew/src/pages/blog/2020-01-01-the-hookup-weight-sensor.md

 title: 'The Hookup: Weight sensor'
 date: 2020-01-01T02:54:04.831Z
 description: >-
-  Happy New Years!
-Before you judge me for typing up a post when I should be out celebrating the close of an amazing, some say that the top smartest people have said, that I have had possibly one of the best most perfect decade of the past 10 years.
+  Happy New Year!
+Before you judge me for typing up a post when I should be out celebrating the close of an amazing, some say that the top smartest people have said, that I have had probably one of the best most perfect decade of the past 10 years.
 What just happened there?...
 Anyways, I am home typing this up while watching people from the 90s I know and other people I don't know perform on TV because I've got a sick kid and I'm being a responsible parent.